enricoroselino/HMVC-CodeIgniter-3.1.13-template/readme.md

 ```

 This fix also applies for W/O using HMVC.

-please notice you still can't access http://localhost/codeigniter/welcome
+Please notice you still can't access <http://localhost/codeigniter/welcome>
-but you can access codeigniter.test/welcome which what you want in production using your domain name
+but you can access <http://codeigniter.test/welcome> which what you want in production using your domain name.